 Come day’s end, a long commute opened the way to ad hoc study.
 I swotted the Herald’s cryptic offerings.
 I mulled over clues and worked backwards from their answers.
 My tentative pencil went from adding five entries to filling half the grid.

 ‘Follow in green suede shoes,’ read one clue.
-The answer was five-letters long.
+The answer was five letters long.
 Its tail was E. My head wrapped in Herald, I changed from train to bus and still had nothing.

 To enter the crossword crypt you need to know the code.
 You need patience, persistence, an iron will, a lateral mind and ideally a mentor to whisper its rules along the journey.

 While I never owned a pair of green suede shoes, I certainly followed in my mother’s footsteps, and her mother before her: a dynasty of solvers, making me think addiction must be matrilineal.
 ‘Look inside green suede,’ said Mum in her best Yoda voice.
-Seeing the word ENSUE was one of a thousand pennies to drop during my early teens.
+Seeing the word ensue was one of a thousand pennies to drop during my early teens.

 I blew my allowance on graph books and rubbers—the stationery kind, which must have flummoxed my parents.
 I began flexing cryptic muscles with my own clumsy puzzles.
 Flagrant anagrams.
 Chestnut homophones.
 After Year 12 I wangled a place in a Communications course, overtly to study media and George Orwell, but the long-term goal loomed bright and clear.
 The acrobatics in my head had only one circus ring.
 At the brash age of twenty I sent a letter to a man called LB.

-Lindsey Browne, alias LB, was the first pin-up of down-under puzzling.
+SQUARE HISTORY Lindsey Browne, alias LB, was the first pin-up of down-under puzzling.
 Before him, the cryptic genre was largely viewed as an Anglicism, some hoity-toity mumbo-jumbo catering to the nobs of Fleet Street.
 Elliott Napier, a leader writer at the SMH, was a fellow pioneer to challenge Australians with a new cryptic language.
 Between the wars, this lawyer-cum-poet set a weekly English replica for the Herald.
 No real surprise, Napier’s puzzle suckled a young LB, a sports-mad polymath growing up in Melbourne.

 Himself a journo in his early twenties, LB tried his hand at crafting clues in 1935, chiefly as a means of boosting cadetship wages.
 Where Napier was high-brow with a cupful of starch, Browne was more funny-bone with a pinch of cheek.
 His clues, like those green suede shoes, concocted comic imagery, and Australia responded.

 Soon a weekly puzzle became a daily.
-For Lindsay, journalism merged into cruciverbalism, the man responsible for over 40,000 grids during a 68-year career.
+For Lindsey, journalism merged into cruciverbalism, the man responsible for over 40,000 grids during a 68-year career.
 So cherished was the bloke, LB had puzzles running in both the Herald and the Daily Telegraph, his talents straddling rival empires.

 Cabbies tucked LB crosswords into visors, ready to solve on the rank.
 Barristers had a crack during summations.
 Bondi trams bristled with chequered squares.
-My grandmother fell in love, and passed the passion onto her eldest daughter.
+My grandmother fell in love, and passed the passion on to her eldest daughter.
 Through wit and wile and larrikin vernacular, LB had wrenched an English art form out of Pommy hands.

 But so runs the pattern of the crossword story.
 The English, for their part, had swiped the format from the United States back in 1930 or so.
-(Pinpointing chronology is a puzzle in itself).
+(Pinpointing chronology is a puzzle in itself.)
 Though one crossword date is bankable—21 December 1913, the debut of a new-wave pastime called a word-cross in the New York World.
 The maiden grid resembled a diamond with FUN as starting letters.
-The feature’s inventor, an ex-pat Liverpudlian subeditor called Arthur Wynne, had spirited the idea as a means of filling a Yuletide gap on the page.
+The feature’s inventor, an expat Liverpudlian subeditor called Arthur Wynne, had spirited the idea as a means of filling a Yuletide gap on the page.

 ‘Craze’ is too mild a word to describe the reaction to the puzzle.
 As other papers adopted the novelty, Americans went nuts.
 Dictionaries were de rigueur on all Baltimore and Ohio trains.
 A Chicago court heard the case of the Zaba spouses, the wife claiming to be a crossword widow, so fixated was her hubby in this new recreation.
 (The judge consigned Mr Zaba to a maximum of three grids per day.)